Have you ever sat down at a restaurant feeling incredibly hungry, and everything on the menu seemed great?

 Listening Lessons and Exercises

 The listening portions come with small videos or audio clips along with transcripts below that allow you to hear native French speakers pronounce certain phrases.
-Also, there’s a ton of reinforcement—which is crucial for successful learning—via small quizzes, slowing down the speech and allowing you to replay certain phrases from the transcript.
+Also, there’s a ton of reinforcement—which is crucial for successful learning—via small quizzes, slowing down the speech and allowing you to replay certain phrases from the transcript, as seen below.

 Honestly, I was really impressed with both the quality and quantity of exercises like this.
 But since they’re all roughly in the same format (meaning the actual audio changes but the structure of the exercises stays roughly the same), I couldn’t envision myself sitting down with lessons for longer than 20 to 30 minutes without wanting to try something new.